tulios/json-viewer/README.md

 ![logo](https://raw.github.com/tulios/json-viewer/master/logo.png)

-A sweet JSON highlighter.
+The most beautiful and customizable JSON/JSONP highlighter that your eyes have ever seen.
 It is a Chrome extension for printing JSON and JSONP.

 ## Themes